 July 3, 2009 Volume 110 Number 13

-NW Oregon Labor Council the latest union group to back HR 676
+NW Oregon Labor Council the latest union group to back single payer health care

 The largest central labor council in Oregon has endorsed House Resolution 676, the single-payer health care bill introduced by Michigan Congressman John Conyers.

 Judging by the mood at the June 19 meeting of the Oregon AFL-CIO Executive Board, organized labor may be near a resurgence.

 Sheet Metal Local 16 re-elects Phillips business manager

 Members of Sheet Metal Workers Local 16 elected officers, in ballots counted June 25.
 The 2,300-strong union has offices in Portland and Eugene and members in both production and construction.